-Dropshipping – Reliance on fulfilling agent.
+Dropshipping – Reliance on the fulfilling agent.

-Once you have found a supplier your faith is put in their ability to actually fulfil on their promise.
+Once you have found a supplier your faith is put in their ability to actually fulfill on their promise.
 Which is, to provide your customer with the product in a timely manner.
 While this might be fine initially and it is done without a problem, scaling may bring unwanted issues.

-If you can't rely on the quality or their ability to fulfil may bring untold consequences.
+If you can't rely on the quality or their ability to fulfill may bring untold consequences.
 Having to refund orders is not fun and chargebacks are incredibly difficult to navigate.
 Particularly if you have to refund hundreds of orders at a time.

 You need to ensure that you are working with reputable companies, companies that are willing to work hard for your business.
-Spending the time sussing out which company is right for you and not being led primarily by a certain products will have a better outcome for your business.
+Spending the time sussing out which company is right for you and not being led primarily by a certain product will have a better outcome for your business.